Lucas Leung (Tsun-yin)

 Current Research

 Broadly speaking, my main research interests lie in the intersection of mathematics and physics.
-The particular area I am mostly involved in is something known as "String Phemenology".
-This involves using algebraic and differential geometric techniques to obtain vaible phemenological models of the Standard Model from string theory.
+The particular area I am mostly involved in is something known as "String Phenomenology".
+This involves using algebraic and differential geometric techniques to analyse phenomenological models from string theory.
+In simple words, we try to see whether we can get the Standard Model from string theory.

-String theory remains the only constructed Quantum Gravity (QG) model that mathematicians and physicists can study and manipulate.
-Our group is interested in obtaining viable models directly from superstring theory, in a technique called string compactification.
-This involves reducing the ten dimensions in superstring theory to the four-dimensions we see in our daily life with some hidden dimensional constructions known as Calabi-Yau manifolds.
-Currently, I am mainly interested in the details of non-pertubative effects that arise in heterotic E8xE8 string compactifications on line bundles of CICYs, as well as ultilising Machine Learning (ML) techniques to search through viable models that can appear in heterotic compactifications.
+String theory remains the only consistent Quantum Gravity (QG) model that mathematicians and physicists can study and manipulate.
+Our group is interested in obtaining viable models directly from superstring theory, ultilising a technique called 'string compactification'.
+Namely, we reduce the ten-dimensions in superstring theory down to four-dimensions where we reside.
+The six-dimensions, known as the 'compactifified' dimensions, have specific topological and geometrical properties which determine the low-energy (real-world) data.
+Currently, I am mainly interested in the details of non-pertubative effects that arise in heterotic E8xE8 string compactifications on line bundles of CICYs, as well as ultilising Data Science techniques to search through viable models that can appear in heterotic compactifications.

 Reading Group

-Starting from Hilary 2023 I have been organising a reading group on AdS/CFT with the other PhD students.
+In Hilary Term 2023 I had organised a reading group on AdS/CFT with the other DPhil students.
 The reading group page can be found here.
+Note that the reading group has ended since Trinity 2023.

 Teaching

-In Hilary 2023 I am the teaching assistant (TA) for Strings I. In Michaelmas 2022 I was a tutor for Groups and Representations.
+In Hilary 2023 I am the teaching assistant (TA) for Strings I. In Michaelmas Term of 2022-24 I was a tutor for Groups and Representations.

 Old Research